 This is the second post of the NLP tutorial series.
-This guide will let you understand step by step how to implement Bag-Of-Words and compare the results obtained with the already implemented Scikit-learn’s CountVectorizer.
+This guide will let you understand step by step how to implement Bag-Of-Words with Python and compare the results obtained with the already implemented Scikit-learn’s CountVectorizer.

 In the previous post of the series, I showed how to deal with text pre-processing, which is the first phase before applying any classification model on text data.
 But the cleaned text isn’t enough to be passed directly to the classification model.
 The features need to be numeric, not strings.
 There are many state-of-art approaches to extract features from the text data.